How many students are in the program? How many faculty members?

 Where can I learn more about tuition and fees?

 Please consult the UConn website for Tuition and Costs.
 Additional fees for Athletic Training majors include yearly membership in the National Athletic Trainers Association, various background checks and costs associated with the Clinical Health Review form.

 What are possible clinical education experiences?

 Each student is assigned and required to complete a clinical rotation (KINS 3110, 3111, 3112, 3113, 3114) each semester of the program.
 Current clinical education experiences are with the following: all UConn varsity sports, high school and small college or private prep or boarding schools.

-Students will also have opportunities to observe or participate in the following sports medicine experiences through the completion of KINS 3115 Sports Medicine Experience: general medicine physician & surgical procedures, sports medicine rehabilitation clinics, interscholastic & intercollegiate events, community service, teaching assistant and research assistant.
+Students will also have opportunities to observe or participate in the following sports medicine experiences through the completion of KINS 3115 Sports Medicine Experience: general medicine physician & surgical procedures, sports medicine rehabilitation clinics, interscholastic & intercollegiate events, teaching assistant and research assistant.

 Additionally, students have participated in internships over the summer and holiday breaks with the NFL (5 different teams in the last 5 years), the WNBA, major and minor league baseball, the Rockettes of Radio City Music Hall, as well as other interesting locations.